DWANE T. "TUFFY" WILLBORN

-DWANE T. TUFFY WILLBORN VICTORIA - Visitation is 5-7 pm on Tuesday at Rosewood Funeral Chapels.
-The funeral service is 10 am Wednesday at Rosewood Chapel with Rev. Mickey Ewing officiating with burial in Memory Gardens Cemetery.
+DWANE T. TUFFY WILLBORN VICTORIA - The funeral service is 10 am Wednesday at Rosewood Funeral Chapel with Rev. Mickey Ewing officiating with burial in Memory Gardens Cemetery.
 To read the complete obituary visit www.rosewoodfuneralchapel.com.

 Sign A Guestbook